-Differences Between and < ▲, > (Scene Intelligent Auto) In the < ▲, > mode, many functions such the AF operation and built-in flash are set automatically to prevent spoiled shots.
+Differences Between and (Scene Intelligent Auto)

+In the < (A+ > mode, many functions such as the AF operation and metering mode are set automatically to prevent spoiled shots.
 The functions you can change are limited.
-Whereas with < P > mode, only the shutter speed and aperture are set automatically.
-You can freely set the AF operation, built-in flash, and other functions (p.310).
+Whereas in the <P> mode, only the shutter speed and aperture are set automatically.
+You can freely set the AF operation, metering mode, and other functions (p.314).